bhaswata08/bhaswata08.github.io/_posts/2025-12-09-Optimizer_prep.md

 layout: post
 title: An Introduction to Optimizers for Deep learning
 date: 2025-12-09 22:00
-description: Optimizers are the key to efficiently training deep learning models.
-This post introduces the fundamental principles behind them, explaining how standard Stochastic Gradient Descent (SGD) is modified by advanced optimizers like Momentum, AdaGrad, and Adam.
+description: This post introduces a fundamental classification of deep learning optimizers, categorizing them based on whether they modify the gradient direction (Momentum), the parameter-specific learning rate (Adaptive η), or both (Hybrid).
+It provides the core intuition behind these modifications to the standard SGD update rule, serving as a pedagogical framework and a table of contents for the detailed posts in this series.
 tags: Optimizers
 categories: Optimizers
 chart: